Trade, export, import, mexico

 Chile’s political climate favors free international trade.
 Import and export activities in Chile benefit from 26 free trade agreements (FTAs) that give the country access to 64 international markets.

 Chile is the forty-second largest exporting economy in the world.
-In 2018, Chilean exports totalled US$75.482 million and imports reached US$74.189 million.
-The categories of the main products exported are minerals, industrial, agricultural and forest exports.
+The categories of the main products imported are minerals, industrial, agricultural and forest imports.
 The main items exported are copper, salmon, molluscs, crustaceans, canned fruits, fish oil, cellulose, sawn timber, plywood, berries, blueberries and minerals.

 Chile’s main trading partners are China, the US, the European Union, Japan, Mercosur, South Korea, the Pacific Alliance and more.
 In addition, Chile’s trade to GDP ratio is 57.5%, which means that the economy is reliant on international trade.
 The government therefore works to reduce or eliminate barriers to trade, offering an attractive business environment for companies moving into the region with a desire to do business across borders.